SamStudio8/adventofcode/2022/README.md

 - Learned a neat trick for testing an element is in a range (by just making a range and using `contains`)
 - Collapsed my transform loop into `map` and `collect`, very crab!
 - Still having trouble remembering to pass `&` to things like `my_map.contains` (as it's not needed for inserting)

+## Day 19: Robots
+- Immediately recognised the need for DFS but fumbled the initial implementation so went outside and left it alone for a bit.
+Cleaned it up and got it running easily later in the day with a fresh mind.
+The problem space necessitated some pruning so I decided to always build a geode robot if possible (a controversial choice with the problem purists), otherwise obisidian, elsewise one of the three remaining options.
+- The DFS was a little slow for Part 2 so added an extra rule to not build ore or clay robots if we're holding twice their cost (as we're obviously producing surplus) and got down to sub 1s.
+Quite pleased with my 10 minute part delta!

+## Day 20: Mixing
+- Was excited to try `std::collections::LinkedList`, only to discover that it doesn't support inserting into the middle so seems a bit pointless
+- Thought about implementing my own but that's a too advanced level of effort for today...
+- Went well other than failing to realise a `new_index` of 0 is the back of the list!
+- Learned about `rem_euclid` for getting non-negative remainders